muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

   from different handshakes, transcript contexts, or negotiated groups.
 * **fallback after hybrid negotiation**: A peer attempts to continue the handshake as standalone ECDHE or standalone ML-KEM after a hybrid group was negotiated.
-* Application traffic secrets are derived before both hybrid components have been validated and accepted under the negotiated group.
+* **premature secret derivation**: Application traffic secrets are derived before both hybrid components have been validated and accepted under the negotiated group.
 * Exported state, logs, traces, or implementation APIs make a hybrid exchange appear as if only one component was used or accepted.